Bugonia (film): Theatrical

+Home media

+Bugonia was released on video on demand (VOD) on November 25, 2025, and on DVD, Blu-ray and Ultra HD Blu-Ray on December 23, 2025.

 Reception

+Box office

+Bugonia grossed $17.7 million in the United States and Canada, and $26.1 million in other territories, for a worldwide total of $43.8 million.
+In the United States and Canada, the film was released alongside Regretting You and Chainsaw Man – The Movie: Reze Arc, and was projected to gross around $3–4 million in its opening weekend.
+It made $1.8 million on its first day of wide release at the box office and went on to debut to $4.8 million in its opening weekend.

 Critical response

+The performances of Emma Stone and Jesse Plemons garnered widespread critical acclaim, with the latter nominated for the Actor Award, BAFTA, and Golden Globe.

+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 61 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-David Rooney of The Hollywood Reporter wrote: "Stone and Plemons are both in top form, clearly vibing with the director's idiosyncratic sensibility and upping each other's game".
-He also praised "the sheer richness, the stinging clarity and the eye-searing colors" of Robbie Ryan's "spectacular" VistaVision cinematography, while admitting that the film is "by no means Lanthimos' best work".
-Owen Gleiberman of Variety called the film a "heady and gripping experience", describing the script as an "ingeniously witty and incisive exposé of the dueling mindsets it's about".
-He praised Stone, writing "as an actor, [she] has often led with her empathy, and it's that very quality that renders her cutthroat performance in [this film] so ironically exquisite", while naming Plemons the film's "most extraordinary performance".
+David Rooney of The Hollywood Reporter wrote, "Stone and Plemons are both in top form, clearly vibing with the director's idiosyncratic sensibility and upping each other's game."
+He also praised "the sheer richness, the stinging clarity and the eye-searing colors" of Robbie Ryan's "spectacular" VistaVision cinematography, but said Bugonia was not Lanthimos best work.
+Owen Gleiberman of Variety called it a "heady and gripping experience", describing the script as an "ingeniously witty and incisive exposé of the dueling mindsets it's about".
+He praised Stone, writing that "as an actor, [she] has often led with her empathy, and it's that very quality that renders her cutthroat performance in [this film] so ironically exquisite", while naming Plemons the film's "most extraordinary performance".
+Tony Mosello of Morning Blend added that the film is “a conspiracy theorist’s dream and nightmare”.
 Alissa Wilkinson of The New York Times also praised Stone's and Plemons' performances.
-She stated that Bugonia feels like a "demented riff on Spielberg", adding that "this is not really Lanthimos's weirdest film, and it's not his funniest or his most fun either.
-It's mostly kind of sad".
+She stated that the film felt like a "demented riff on Spielberg", adding,"This is not really Lanthimos's weirdest film, and it's not his funniest or his most fun either.
+It's mostly kind of sad."

-Slates Dana Stevens, in a less positive review, wrote that "the disdain Lanthimos is expressing here is more for humanity itself than for any one subset of it; he's less a misogynist than a misanthropist", describing Bugonia as "unremittingly grim" and "as nauseatingly gory as it is thuddingly obvious".
+Slates Dana Stevens, in a less positive review, wrote, "The disdain Lanthimos is expressing here is more for humanity itself than for any one subset of it; he's less a misogynist than a misanthropist", describing Bugonia as "unremittingly grim" and "as nauseatingly gory as it is thuddingly obvious".
 Donald Clarke of The Irish Times found the film "mid-ranking" in Lanthimos' filmography; he praised the three central performances and Ryan's "fabulous" and "inventive" cinematography, but felt that "there is not much substance at the centre" of the film, describing its ecological themes as "stated without being much expanded or explored".